 Third party audits

-The implementation of the programs by farmers and the effectiveness of CFC’s audit team are subject to an annual third-party audit.
-NSF International performs the third-party audits using PAACO (Professional Animal Auditor Certification Organization) certified auditors to ensure the effective and consistent implementation of the CFC Animal Care Program.
+The implementation of the programs by farmers and the effectiveness of Chicken Farmers of Canada’s audit team are subject to an annual third-party audit.
+NSF International performs the third-party audits using PAACO (Professional Animal Auditor Certification Organization) certified auditors to ensure the effective and consistent implementation of the Raised by a Canadian Farmer Animal Care Program.

 Strict enforcement measures are in place to offer additional assurance.
 Provincial boards may use monetary penalties, reductions in allocation, or license suspension as measures of enforcement.
 The need for enforcement measures has decreased over time.

-Chicken Farmers of Canada’s programs are audited by qualified auditors.
+The Raised by a Canadian Farmer programs are audited by qualified auditors.
 More information on the process auditors must go through to become qualified can be found on this page.
-A system of third party audits is planned to begin in 2016.

 Keeping Stakeholders Informed